Fifth-Aeon/Bot-Tool-Kit/readme.md

 ### How to Write Bots
 Tutorials and more to be added here once written.

-If somehow that hasn't happened yet and your seeing this.
+If somehow that hasn't happened yet and you're seeing this.
 Check out the defaultAi.ts file for an example of a working bot.

 ### Tool Capabilities
 * Compile and package bots - Done